-announcement of the official results to the Principal and the Performer within the period not exceeding 7 work days starting form the date of the decision taking.
+announcement of the official results to the Principal and the Contractor within the period not exceeding 7 work days starting from the date of the decision taking.

 If any of the Committee members disagrees with the reports, study or content of the Minutes of Meeting, he shall sign the mentioned document with the comments.
 The comments of the Committee members shall be recorded in the Committee’s documents and materials.